Tom Graves: 2020

-In December 2019, Graves announced that he would not run for re-election in 2020.
+On December 5, 2019, Graves announced that he would not run for re-election in 2020.
 He resigned from his seat early, on October 4, 2020.

 Tenure

 Graves is anti-abortion and voted in 2011 to limit funding to Planned Parenthood.
 He stated that he opposes abortion "without exception", including when the mother's life is at stake.
 In 2013, Graves voted in support of a bill which allowed abortions after 20 weeks post-fertilization if a mother's life is endangered, or if conception occurred through rape or incest.
 Graves did not receive an endorsement from the Georgia Right to Life PAC in the 2016 primary.

 Graves was endorsed by the Atlanta Tea Party in 2010.
 He authored the Defund Obamacare Act in 2010 and reintroduced the bill in the 112th and 113th Congress.

-Conservative Blogger Erick Erickson stated in 2014 that Graves has now become a "judas goat" leading conservatives to the political slaughterhouse: "Graves's rapid support for McCarthy can only be seen as opportunistic," Erickson wrote, adding: "The conservative love affair with Graves was already waning.
+Conservative Blogger Erick Erickson stated in 2014 that Graves has now become a "Judas goat" leading conservatives to the political slaughterhouse: "Graves's rapid support for McCarthy can only be seen as opportunistic," Erickson wrote, adding: "The conservative love affair with Graves was already waning.
 It is time to just end it.
 Let's see what he gets for himself by trading the veneer of conservatism."

 Graves co-sponsored a balanced-budget amendment in both the 112th and 113th Congresses and supported the Cut, Cap and Balance Act of 2011, which aimed to reduce federal spending and establish caps in future spending.
 The same year, Graves introduced the HOME Act to allow Americans to make withdrawals from their retirement accounts to pay timely mortgage payments in 2011.
 He also voted against removing US troops from Afghanistan in March 2011.
 Graves introduced the Transportation Empowerment Act (TEA) in 2011, meant to lower the federal gas tax to 3.7 cents per gallon and transfer nearly all funding authority to U.S. states over a period of five years.
 Graves voted in favor of the Water Resources Reform and Development Act in 2013, which funded the Savannah Harbor Expansion Project in its expansion of the Savannah Harbor shipping channel from a depth of −42 feet to −47 feet.
 He also authored the Email Privacy Act with Representatives Kevin Yoder and Jared Polis.
 Graves led the national movement to defund the Patient Protection and Affordable Care Act ("Obamacare") in 2013.